 There are plenty of cycling and mountain biking trails to take advantage of in Banff National Park.

 The Banff Legacy Trail connects the Town of Banff and Canmore.
-It’s a very popular route and activity with the entire trail spanning a distance of 26.8 km and a 30 m elevation gain taking a cyclist an estimated 2 – 3 hour round trip.
+It’s a very popular route and activity, with the entire trail spanning a distance of 26.8 km and a 30 m elevation gain, taking an estimated 2 – 3 hour round trip for a cyclist.
 There are numerous rest stops along the way and countless photo opportunities.

 Another popular cycling route is the Bow Valley Parkway.
-The parkway winds from Banff and all the way to Lake Louise, and is an extremely popular with cyclists.
+The parkway winds from Banff all the way to Lake Louise and is extremely popular with cyclists.
 From May until the end of August, Banff National Park has introduced the “Enhanced Cycling Experience” for visitors.
-17km of the Bow Valley Parkway starting at Fireside Day Use area to Johnston Canyon will be restricted to public vehicles.
-Bicycles, e-bikes, and hikers are all welcome to take advantage of this.
+As a result, 17km of the Bow Valley Parkway, starting at the Fireside Day Use area to Johnston Canyon, will be restricted to public vehicles.
+Bicycles, e-bikes, and hikers are welcome to take advantage of this.

 Mountain Biking

-Mountain biking is extremely popular in Banff National Park, but it should be noted that mountain bikes are only allowed on certain trails.
-There are over 190km of designated mountain biking trails in the park for riders of all levels.
+Mountain biking is extremely popular in Banff National Park, but it should be noted that mountain bikes are only allowed on specific trails.
+There are over 190 kilometres of designated mountain biking trails in the park for riders of all levels.
 Some popular trails include:

-- Bow River Loop (Easy) – A 7.1km easy loop that’s perfect for families and beginner riders.
+The Bow River Loop is a 7.1km easy loop perfect for families and beginner riders.
 The trail winds alongside the Bow River and is a short, easy ride.
 The trail starts at the Lake Louise campground.

-- Spray River Loop (Easy) – Another easy loop for beginners or families, this 11.3km trail runs along the Spray River.
-Start off at Bow Falls parking lot and don’t forget to bring a lunch for along way.
+Spray River Loop is another easy loop for beginners or families; this 11.3km trail runs along the Spray River.
+Start at the Bow Falls parking lot, and don’t forget to bring a lunch for along the way.

-- Tunnel Bench Loop (Moderate) – Starting at the Hoodoos parking lot, this 5.7km loop is a moderate track for mountain biking.
-It’s one of the most popular trails in Banff and rewards cyclists stunning views of Mount Rundle and Cascade Mountain.
+Starting at the Hoodoos parking lot, the Tunnel Bench Loop is a 5.7km loop and is a moderate track for mountain biking.
+It’s one of the most popular trails in Banff and rewards cyclists with stunning views of Mount Rundle and Cascade Mountain.

-- Morraine Lake Highline Trail (Hard) – This trail is rated as one of the best trails in the Lake Louise area and will test the skills of any advanced rider.
-With the tough efforts cyclists will be rewarded with gorgeous views of Moraine Lake and the Valley of the Ten Peaks.
+Moraine Lake Highline Trail is rated as one of the best trails in the Lake Louise area and will test the skills of any advanced rider.
+With the tough efforts, cyclists will be rewarded with gorgeous views of Moraine Lake and the Valley of the Ten Peaks.
 Note that this trail is closed mid-to-late summer due to berry season and bear activity.

 Soak in Hot Springs